 UPS ground shipping is not available for the shipping of handguns.
 These must be shipped using next day air services.

 UPS accepts firearm parts for shipment if the part is not a “firearm” as defined under federal law.
 Also, the contents of the package cannot assemble to form a firearm.
 Receivers or frames firearms and suppressors are considered “firearms” and are accepted by UPS only when shipped according to UPS’s requirements.

 Transferring the Firearm Shipment to UPS

-When shipping firearms with UPS, it is important to firearms can only be shipped through a UPS scheduled pickup account or by visiting a UPS Customer Center.
+When shipping firearms with UPS, it is essential that firearms can only be shipped through a UPS scheduled pickup account or by visiting a UPS Customer Center.
 Subsequently, firearms are not accepted for shipment via UPS drop boxes.
 Also, shippers cannot drop off guns at any UPS stores or third-party retailers.
 This means you cannot drop off a package that is ready to ship.
-However, you can purchase the shipping labels from a UPS Store or third party retailer.
+However, you can purchase the shipping labels from a UPS Store or third-party retailer.